ladofa/thepen/README.md

  * PixiEditor.colorPicker (3.1.0) - MIT License

 ## Release Notes
+ * 2024-03-15
+   - add Multi board, each board has own pen style (pen swap will be deprecated.)
+   - add palette swap, in setting you can choose twin color.
+   - Right click works as eraser.
  * 2024-03-02 (Alpha 8)
-   - The taskbar is always visible.
+   - The taskbar is always visible when you press alt+tab between fullscreen applications.
  * 2024-01-18 (Alpha 7)
    - The eraser got bigger, you can change the size.
    - Draw arrow on the tip of your line with the shotcut (default : Left Shift)